rsoika/ben.js/README.md

 Ben.JS prints the result of the different method calls into the browsers log.
 So you should take a look on the console log if something is not working as expected.

+# Join this Project
+If you have any questions or ideas just open a new issue in the issue tracker. https://github.com/rsoika/ben.js/issues